alextheprogrammer21/food-pickup/README.md

 ### Food Pick-up
 A food ordering pick-up app for a single restaurant.
-Built as a group mditerm project using AJAX, Node and Express.
+Built as a group midterm project using AJAX, Node and Express.

 ## Final Project